h4wl/l5r/input/water-spells.md

 - Duration: Permanent
 - Raises: Area of Effect (+500 feet radius per Raise)

 This prayer invokes the purity and cleansing strength of the Water kami to purge flth and contamination from a body of water such as a pond, a moat, or some of a stream or river.
 The caster touches the water as part of the casting ritual, and the purifcation ripples out from that point in waves of glowing light.
 This spell renders all the water within the area of effect wholly pure and safe to drink, removing all dirt, disease, and toxins.
 (However, it cannot purge the Taint.)
-The purifcation is a one-off event and cannot prevent dirt or poison from returning to the water later.<br>
+The purifcation is a one-off event and cannot prevent dirt or poison from returning to the water later.

 This spell can also be cast on water inside a single container (such as a bucket, barrel, or bottle).
 If the spell is cast on an alcoholic beverage (such as sake, shochu, or plum wine) it will purge the drink’s favor and alcohol content, leaving it as pure water.

 ### Reversal of Fortunes [CR]